-Shipping containers are used to transport goods all around the world.
-They’re loaded and unloaded at major ports like Rotterdam, Singapore and everywhere in between.
-And even with the widespread use of shipping containers to deliver goods, they still end up in the wrong place sometimes.
-Fortunately, mobile shipping container scanning may be able to greatly reduce the chances of cargo ending up in the wrong port.
+Shipping containers (also known as intermodal containers & ISO containers) are used to transport goods all around the world.
+They’re loaded and unloaded at major ports like Hamburg, Rotterdam, and Singapore to name a few.
+Unfortunately, shipping containers can end up in the wrong place from time to time.
+To solve this issue, mobile shipping container scanning can greatly reduce the risk of cargo containers going astray.

 Get Instant and Accurate Cargo Information from Scanning

-Anyline’s mobile scanning is used in a number of industries to improve supply chains and optimize processes.
-It’s been adopted across these industries because it offers the same benefits, no matter what your use case is.
+Anyline’s mobile scanning is used in a variety of industries to improve supply chain processes and optimize logistics management.
+It’s been adopted across these industries due to the similar benefits it offers, no matter the use case.

-And the main benefit of Anyline’s mobile scanning technology is the high level accuracy that it provides.
-In laboratory settings, the accuracy of Anyline was +99%.
-Best of all, these highly accurate scan results are delivered in an instant.
-This makes Anyline the perfect tool for shipping container scanning.
+The main benefit of Anyline’s mobile scanning technology is the high-level accuracy that it provides.
+In laboratory settings, the accuracy of Anyline is well above 99% and improving every day.

-With the removal of human error from your processes, you should enjoy much more accurate processes.
-Human error affects all processes that depend on typing or other forms of manual data entry.
-No one is capable of perfectly typing at all times and there are various reasons for this.
+By eliminating human error, your processes will become more accurate immediately.
+Human error affects all processes that depend on manual data entry.
+No one is capable of perfectly typing at all times due to stress, fatigue, and distraction.
+All of these can play a part in contributing to inaccurate data collection.

-Stress, fatigue and distraction can all play a part.
-And if a staff member is required to type a piece of data twice, then human error has twice as many opportunities to strike.
-This is quite typical when staff are required to record a code and then later enter it into a computer database.
-Digitizing paper manifests is a typical example of a process that can be disrupted by human error.
+If a staff member is required to type a piece of data twice, then the likelihood of human error is doubled.
+This is quite typical when staff members are required to record a code and then later enter it into the enterprise resource planning (ERP) system or other databases.

-Instant and accurate scanning means an end to hours of tireless manual data entry.
-Instead of typing your daily records into your database, your mobile device will be able to upload all of your scan data to your backend in an instant.
-For these reasons alone, mobile scanning is one of the best investments you can make to stay productive and keep in touch with digital transformation.
+Instant and accurate cargo scanning means an end to hours of tiresome and error-filled manual data entries.
+Instead of typing your daily records into your database or carrying single-use scanning devices for complex barcodes, a mobile device can simply upload all of your scan data to the backend of your supply chain management (SCM) or warehouse management system (WMS) in an instant.

 Remove Dedicated Devices From Your Workflow